Transitions

 Fade Duration FadeDuration

 The amount of time that the transition will take to Cross Fade from the previous animation to the new one.
-This value can not be negative and setting it to 0 will cause the animation to Play Instantly.
+This value can't be negative and setting it to 0 will cause the animation to Play Instantly.

 This Time Field is always serialized as seconds, regardless of which field you use to enter the value.